-Whether or not you need workers comp insurance for your company depends on the nature of the job and the employer-employee relationship.
-For owners of small businesses, it is a good idea to determine any exceptions that may be imposed by the state where your business is operating.
+Whether or not you need workers’ comp insurance for your company depends on the nature of the job, the employer-employee relationship, and the unique regulations of the state you’re operating in.
+As a small-business owner, it’s a good idea to determine any exceptions that exist in your state before making the investment.

-In California, for example, all companies with employees are required to have workers comp insurance.
-In Alabama and Florida, you need to have workers comp insurance as soon as you employ four or more people.
-In Texas, on the other hand, employers are not required to purchase workers comp insurance at all.
-However, Texas does require that employers explicitly inform employees that there is no coverage.
+In California, for example, all companies with employees are required to have workers' comp insurance.
+In Alabama, it’s required as soon as you employ five or more people.
+In Texas, on the other hand, employers are not required to purchase workers’ comp insurance at all (although they must explicitly inform employees that there is no coverage).

-Regardless of the location of your business, it is a good idea to consider how workers compensation insurance can provide your business and your employees with financial and legal protection.
+Regardless of your location, it’s a good idea to understand how workers’ compensation insurance can provide financial and legal protection for your business and its employees.

-Most employees are allowed coverage under typical workers comp insurance policies.
-However, states commonly exclude the following:
+Most employees are allowed coverage under typical workers’ comp insurance policies.
+However, many states exclude the following:

 - Business owners